AugmenTab/mythic/README.md

 ## Planned Features and Stretch Goals

+* Have attacks drain the weapon's magazine.
 * Allow circumstance modifier dialog window to evaluate modifiers.
 * Tooltips for everything.
+* Languages and equipment tags
 * Special ammo builder for weapons, with stats and cost automatically applied to the weapon.
 * Compendiums for all items, equipment, skills, abilities, and educations in the core book.
 * Compendiums for extra splatbook content.